see

 The Akkaya Travertines (Akkaya Travertenleri), 10 km from the centre of Bolu, are natural formations formed by subterranean waters with a temperature of over 20 degrees.
 The underground mineral waters are rich in calcium and their outflow has carved a natural rock pool where visitors can swim.
 There is also a fountain, where visitors can drink the natural mineral water, which has a mild taste.
 The travertines are set amid a lush forest – the icy blue and white colours of the travertines and the water, with a vivid green background, are reminiscent of a painting.

-Houses of Göynük
+Göynük

 Göynük, an urban site that has preserved its historical, cultural, architectural and natural beauties from the Ottomans to the present, holds the title of a Slow Town (Cittaslow).
 As a place where traditional values are kept alive, Göynük is a typical Ottoman town built in the valleys, the base and the foot of high hills.
 Its advantageous location between Anatolia and Istanbul, and the saffron trade of the 14th century, enabled Göynük to develop economically.
 Göynük’s historical structures, the oldest of which is about 700 years old, include homes, workplaces, baths, tombs and a cemetery, as well as historical plane trees.
 Many of these buildings are still used for their original functions.